backdrop-contrib/cdn/README.txt

 4) Go to your CDN provider's control panel and set up a "CDN instance" (Amazon CloudFront calls this a "distribution").
-There, you will have to specify the origin server (Amazon CloudFront calls this a "custom origin"), which is simply the domain name of your Drupal site.
+There, you will have to specify the origin server (Amazon CloudFront calls this a "custom origin"), which is simply the domain name of your Backdrop site.
-   The CDN will provide you with a "delivery address", this is the address that we'll use to download files from the CDN instead of the Drupal server.
+   The CDN will provide you with a "delivery address", this is the address that we'll use to download files from the CDN instead of the Backdrop server.
    Suppose this is `http://d85nwn7m5gl3y.cloudfront.net`.
    Be sure to forward query strings from the CDN to the origin!
 Otherwise image style derivatives will not work.